ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 For our example simulation,
-the relative error in spawning stock biomass over time is, as expected, smaller when the true value of $M$ is specified rather than estimated (Figure 2, top panels E0 vs. E1).
+the relative error in spawning stock biomass over time is, as expected, smaller when the true value of $M$ is specified rather than estimated
+(Figure 2, top panels E0 vs. E1).
-Furthermore, lower precision in the research survey index of abundance results in greater relative error in spawning stock biomass in recent years (Figure 2, top panels D0 vs. D1), and greater relative error in terminal-year depletion and fishing mortality, but not spawning stock biomass at maximum sustainable yield, or $M$ (Figure 2, lower panels).
+Furthermore, lower precision in the research survey index of abundance results in greater relative error in spawning stock biomass in recent years (Figure 2, top panels D0 vs. D1), and greater relative error in terminal-year depletion and fishing mortality, but not in spawning stock biomass at maximum sustainable yield, or $M$ (Figure 2, lower panels).

 # How ss3sim complements other simulation software